aatapa/RLScore/README.rst

 =====================

-RLScore is written in Python and thus requires a working installation of Python 3.x or Python 2.7.x.
-The package is also dependent on the `NumPy <http://numpy.scipy.org/>`_ package for matrix operations, and `SciPy <http://www.scipy.org/>`_ package for sparse matrix implementations.
+RLScore is written in Python and thus requires a working installation of Python 3.5 or newer.
+The package is also dependent on the `NumPy <http://numpy.scipy.org/>`_ package for matrix operations, and `SciPy <http://www.scipy.org/>`_ package for sparse matrix implementations, and a c-compiler for building Cython extensions.

 Citing RLScore
 ==============